-Until March 2014, our compensation committee consisted of Drs.
-David Collier, Jean Frechet and Peter Schultz and Mr. Mott.
-Mr. Mott served as chairman of the compensation committee.
-In March 2014, Drs.
-Collier and Frechet resigned from our board of directors and Mr. Rodgers joined our board of directors and the compensation committee.
-In addition to Mr. Rodgers, Dr. Schultz and Mr. Mott continued to serve on the compensation committee, with Mr. Mott continuing to serve as chairman.
-None of the members of our compensation committee has at any time been one of our officers or employees.
+During 2015, Messrs.
+Mott, Rodgers and Bertrand and Dr. Peter Schultz served as members of our compensation committee.
+None of Messrs.
+Mott, Rodgers and Bertrand and Dr. Peter Schultz has at any time been one of our officers or employees.
 None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers on our board of directors or compensation committee.
+See the section entitled "Certain Relationships and Related Party Transactions - Participation in PIPE" for information regarding Dr. Schultz's participation in our private placement in June 2015.